 Also, if you know of someone locally who could use a special “cheering up” by receiving one of our chancel flower arrangements, please contact the church office by Friday morning so this information can be passed along to our Chancel Flower Ministry team, who deliver the flowers after worship.
 There are two arrangements each week, so we cannot guarantee who will receive them, depending on the special needs of our congregation that week.
 The flowers are usually delivered Sunday after the 10:15 am service or by Monday, and many of our delivery team members take time to visit with the person receiving the flowers if they desire a visit.
 If you would like to serve on the Flower Ministry team, please ask one of our pastors for information.

-Above: June Hendricks, a longtime St. John’s member, receives our altar flowers for her 92nd birthday of June 1, 2015.
+Above: June Hendricks, a longtime St. John’s member, receives our altar flowers for her June 1st birthday.
 June is a resident of the personal care unit at Brittany Pointe in Lansdale.

 Ecclesiasticus 7.35: “Do not hesitate to visit the sick, because for such deeds you will be loved.”

 Special Ministry for Persons Registered Under Megan’s Law